Daniel-J-S/seir-flex-426/src/page-content/capstone.md

 <br>
 <br>
 <br>
+-->

-## Option A: Build Your Portfolio Website:
+## The Capstone Project: Build Your Portfolio Website:

-A Portfolio Website is essential to all Developers as it allows us to show off our work.
+A Portfolio/Personal Website is essential to all Developers as it allows us to show off our work.

 Here are some important considerations:

-- We suggest creating your site with HTML, CSS, and Javascript **OR** Wordpress (see below)
+- We suggest creating your site with HTML, CSS, and Javascript, **OR** you can choose something more challenging that involves React, such as React (the core library), or React Web Frameworks such as <a href="https://nextjs.org/" target="_blank" rel="noopener noreferrer">Next.js</a> or <a href="https://www.gatsbyjs.com/" target="_blank" rel="noopener noreferrer">Gatsby.js</a>.
 - No site builder services are permitted.
-Frameworks like Bootstrap, Materialize, Bourbon, etc. are okay, but site builders like Hugo, Wix, Weebly, Squarespace etc. are **not** okay.
-If you aren't sure about it, ask an instructor.
+Frameworks like Bootstrap, Materialize, Bourbon, etc., are okay, but site builders like Hugo, Wix, Weebly, Squarespace, etc., are **not**.
+If you aren't sure about it, ask an instructor

+- **Your Portfolio/Personal Website does not need a web server or a database, nor does it need to be a full-stack web application.** - *One small exception here would be if you're building a content management system (blog) or planning on rendering dynamic content on your site; if you're unsure, feel free to ask your instructional team.*

 <br>
 <br>

-## Here are some other attributes of a great porfolio site:
+## Here are some attributes of a great porfolio site:

 Your site ...

-- Is deployed to vercel, netlify, heroku, or github pages or hosted somewhere else
+- Is deployed to Vercel, Netlify or Github pages or hosted somewhere else
 - Contains a list of your current projects (with links to the live sites)
 - Contains your resume
 - Contains your bio